 You can find further information on data processing and notices regarding data privacy protection by YouTube (Google) here: www.google.de/intl/de/policies/privacy/

 We use the provider Vimeo, among others, to be able to present videos to you.
 Vimeo is operated by Vimeo, LLC with its headquarters at 555 West 18th Street, New York, New York 10011, USA.
 The legal basis for the use of Vimeo plug-ins is Article 6 (1) (f) GDPR.

 We use plug-ins of the provider Vimeo on our website.
 When you call up this plug-in, a connection to the Vimeo servers is made and the plug-in is displayed.
 This tells the Vimeo server that you have visited our website.
 If you are logged in as a member of Vimeo, Vimeo will link this information to your personal user account.
 If the plug-in is used, by clicking on the start button of a video, for example, this information is also linked to your user account.
 You can prevent this linking by logging out from your Vimeo user account and deleting the relevant cookies before using our website.

 On our website we offer you the opportunity to subscribe to our newsletter.
-To ensure that no mistakes were made when entering the e-mail address, we use the so-called double opt-in procedure: After you have entered your e-mail address in the registration field, we will send you a confirmation link.
-Your e-mail address will not be added to our mailing list until you click on this confirmation link.
+To validate your e-mail address, we use the so-called double opt-in procedure: After you have entered your e-mail address in the registration field, we will send you a confirmation link.
+Your e-mail address will not be added to our mailing list until you click this confirmation link.

 The only mandatory information for sending the newsletter is your e-mail address.
-The entry of further, separately marked information is voluntary and will be used to approach you personally.
+The entry of further, separately marked information is optional and will be used to approach you personally.